pallets/flask/docs/quickstart.rst

 ``````````````````

 The request object is documented in the API section and we will not cover
-it here in detail (see :class:`~flask.request`).
+it here in detail (see :class:`~flask.Request`).
 Here is a broad overview of
 some of the most common operations.
 First of all you have to import it from
 the ``flask`` module::

     from flask import request

 The current request method is available by using the
-:attr:`~flask.request.method` attribute.
+:attr:`~flask.Request.method` attribute.
 To access form data (data
 transmitted in a ``POST`` or ``PUT`` request) you can use the
-:attr:`~flask.request.form` attribute.
+:attr:`~flask.Request.form` attribute.
 Here is a full example of the two
 attributes mentioned above::

     @app.route('/login', methods=['POST', 'GET'])